Even if you’ve never had the opportunity to go to the races, there’s still a good chance you know what a Thoroughbred looks like.

 The Paso Fino is a popular breed among hobby horse owners and racers.
 These racing horse breeds have a naturally smooth gait, making them perfect for the rider looking to take their riding skills to the next level.

-This breed also has an amazing ability to recover from injury due to its low-maintenance coat and easy temperament.
+This breed also can recover from injury due to its low-maintenance coat and easy temperament.
 These qualities make the Paso Fino an excellent choice as your next racehorse!

 15. Quarter Horse